FrankieChik/ProjectforProgramming/README.md

 I create a bibliography and a bar plot in this part of my project.
 You can find the code in Bibliography.py
   * Bibliography
   I first use the **os.walk()** in Pyhton to go over the entire corpus.
+  The documents are all listed in a list entitled **filelist**.
   The problem I first encountered is that the files are not listed in chronological order.
+  Also, I see some documents which are not in txt.file format.
+  Thus, I add a list which contains all non txt.files that I should ignore in my analysis.
-  Thus, I have to use **dirs.sort()** to sort all subdirectories so that all files will list chronologically.
+  Also, I have to use **dirs.sort()** to sort all subdirectories so that all files will list chronologically.
+  My method in creating a bibliography is to use **pandas dataframe**.
+The titles of all documents are presented in a Series of this pandas dataframe.
+Since the titles of the documents consist of the authors' names, years, and titles, with each component separated by "_-_", I can split the Series into three columns by "_-_" accordingly.
+  My bibliography shows that there are 400 files in totoal.
   * Bar plot